 “It shows what is possible: when you combine the expertise of the elderly with the drive and enthusiasm of the young, you end up with a lot more cows!”

 "A model that seems to work really well is the ‘honest broker’"

-Stephen Young of the Scottish Agricultural Organisation Society (SAOS) is facilitating the RISS group, which means it’s his job to pull the group members together and help them work towards a project plan.
+Stephen Young of the farmer co-op organisation SAOS is facilitating the group, which means it’s his job to pull the group members together and help them work towards a project plan.
 He says: “We are working with the NFUS, the Land Commission, Young Farmers, land agents, Scottish Land and Estates and the National Forestry Estate tenants, amongst others, to figure out the best way forward.

 Picture: RISS facilitator Stephen Young of SAOS